Best Heavy-Duty Standing Desks for Big Guys: No Wobble

 - Dual monitors: 15-30 lbs

-- Monitor arm(s): 5-10 lbs (and they create leverage, so count them at 1.2-1.5x their weight)
+- Monitor arm(s): 5-10 lbs (and they act as a lever arm against the edge, so count them at 1.2-1.5x their weight)

 - PC tower on desk: 20-35 lbs